cqeta1564/klipperrized-prusa/README.md

    make
    ```

-   b. find the port for the usb cable
+   b. find the port for the USB cable

    ```yml
    ls /dev/serial/by-id/*